ModusCreateOrg/devops-infra-demo/README.md

 This repository houses demo code for Modus Create's DevOps talks and meetups.

-Originally this was targeted towards the DevOps NYC talk titled _Multi-Cloud Deployment with GitHub and Terraform_.
+Originally this was targeted towards the [DevOps Wall Street](http://devopsnyc.co) talk titled _Multi-Cloud Deployment with GitHub and Terraform_.
+See the branch [demo-20170303](https://github.com/ModusCreateOrg/devops-infra-demo/tree/demo-20170303) for the code demonstrated at that event.

-See the branch [demo-20180619](https://github.com/ModusCreateOrg/devops-infra-demo/tree/demo-20180619) for the code for the demo for the NYC DevOps talk _Applying the CIS Baseline using Ansible & Packer_.
+See the branch [demo-20180619](https://github.com/ModusCreateOrg/devops-infra-demo/tree/demo-20180619) for the code for the demo for the [NYC DevOps talk _Applying the CIS Baseline using Ansible & Packer_](https://www.meetup.com/nycdevops/events/fmgjmnyxjbzb/).

 Multi-Cloud Deployment with GitHub and Terraform Instructions
 -------------------------------------------------------------